 This week’s episode, Color with Karen Schloss, featured a discussion on the use of color in information visualizations.
 Topics spanned issues in perception, color inference, and aesthetics.

 Katie Foley received a UW – Madison Department of Psychology Spring Undergraduate Travel Award to present her research at the 2018 meeting of the Vision Sciences Society:

 Interpreting color-coding systems: the effects of concept activation on color inference

 By Kathleen Foley, Laurent Lessard, Karen B. Schloss

-The Psychology Department at the University of Wisconsin – Madison honored Katie Foley with the 2017 Outstanding Undergraduate Research Award for her work in our lab.
-Congratulations Katie, we are so excited for you!
+The Psychology Department at the University of Wisconsin – Madison honored Shannon Sibrel with a 2018 Outstanding Undergraduate Research Award for her work in our lab.
+Congratulations, Shannon!

-If you are interested in applying to be a graduate student in the Schloss Visual Perception and Cognition Lab at the University of Wisconsin – Madison, please apply through the Department of Psychology (http://psych.wisc.edu/graduate-admission-and-requirements.htm)
+If you are interested in applying to be a graduate student in the Schloss Visual Reasoning Lab at the University of Wisconsin – Madison, please apply through the Department of Psychology (http://psych.wisc.edu/graduate-admission-and-requirements.htm).

 Chris Racey’s presentation at the at the 9th Annual McPherson Eye Research Institute (MERI) Vision Science Poster Session received honorable mention for the Vision Science Poster Award.
 His poster was entitled “Color naming fluency does not explain color preferences when chroma is controlled.”
 Congratulations Chris!